dalehassinger/Blog/vmware-explore-2023-review/index.md

 * There were many sessions with new VMware product announcements that are very exciting.
 Go view the recorded session videos on the [VMware Explore Web Site](https://www.vmware.com/explore/video-library/search.html#year=2023).

 * Attending VMware Explore as an employee for the first time was a much different experience than when I was customer.
-I had of feeling of pride for being part of such a great company and culture.
+I had a feeling of pride for being part of such a great company and culture.